binaryslav/linux-cheat-notes/linux-notes.md

           sudo apt list --------->  apt show [a pakage] => get a full information about a pakage.

+          apt-cache rdepends --installed packagename - lists dependencies for an installed package (according to a real environment)

           sudo apt search [a pakage/string of pakage]